 Angel Tree: A Christmas Project

 For a number of years, St. Stephen’s has worked with social service agencies to provide Christmas gifts for needy families in our area.

 Parishioners who participate in the Angel Tree project may elect to provide gifts to an individual or to an entire family.
 Guidelines for appropriate gifts are provided.

 Beginning on the last Sunday in November, members of the parish are given the opportunity at coffee hour to take paper angels on which the first names of children and adults are written.
-Gift collection is at the coffee hour on a Sunday in mid December.
+The gift collection takes place at coffee hour on a Sunday in mid-December.
 In addition to bringing gifts, parish members may assist the coordinators with the sorting and distribution of gifts.

-The Mission to Seafarers’ frontline staff are there for seafarers in trouble, distress, or despair.
-Piracy, shipwreck, abandonment and separation from loved ones are just a few of the problems merchant seafarers face.
+The Mission to Seafarers’ frontline staff is there for seafarers in trouble, distress, or despair.
+Piracy, shipwreck, abandonment, and separation from loved ones are just a few of the problems merchant seafarers face.

 St. Stephen’s parishioners have knitted hundreds of scarves and hats as gifts for seaman entering Port Elizabeth.
 If you are interested in being part of the knitting team, patterns can be found here.
 Wool donations are also accepted to help keep our knitters busy throughout the year.